Onboarding to Consolidated Settlement Reporting

 - The files should be sent once per day.

-- The file should contain the date in the file name in the format
+- The file name should contain the date in the format

 Spreedly requires that you request that each PSP remove the following information from your reconciliation files: